-FPL's non-T&D assets consist of fossil and nuclear power plants, buildings, substations and other miscellaneous assets and are also exposed to storm perils.
+FPL's non-T&D assets consist of fossil, solar, and nuclear power plants, buildings, substations and other miscellaneous assets and are also exposed to storm perils.
 These assets are covered by insurance policies with deductible retentions.
-The deductible exposures for these portfolios of assets were modeled to determine their loss expectancies and impacts on the reserve.
+The deductible exposures as well as excess of insurance for these portfolios of assets were modeled to determine their loss expectancies and impacts on the reserve.
 Other non-recovered cost from storm staging were also modeled.